shengtianzhou/InferCode/README.md

 sh train.sh
 ~~~

-note this repo is not refactored, the destination folder can be specified in train/self_supervised_train.py around line 115

 ## Inference
 For use the model, please check out the inference.ipynb file, it has all the information.